math-milan/moodle_scraper/README.md

 Moodle Downloader

+The Downloader is testeted on Moodle 3.9.5+ Build 20210319

 Moodle Downloader is a Python script that allows you to download resources from Moodle courses.
 With this script, you can easily download all the files from a course in just a few clicks.
 Requirements